Alternative Therapy Options

 Sleep Hygiene

 We spend about one-third of our life sleeping; sleep plays a crucial role in good health and wellness.
-Therefore, establishing a good sleep hygiene is very important.
+Therefore, establishing good sleep hygiene is very important.

 What do we mean by good “sleep hygiene”?